Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Get online the moment you land

-Lisbon’s hills and tiled alleys are made for wandering, but you will want maps, Bolt rides and ferry times the second you step off the plane.
+Lisbon’s hills and tiled alleys are made for wandering, but you’ll want maps, Bolt rides and ferry times the second you step off the plane.
+We learned that the hard way hunting for our guesthouse up in Alfama with one phone on 4%.
 Skip the airport SIM queue and the roaming surcharge: a travel eSIM activates before you leave Paris and connects automatically on landing.

 Stay connected from the moment you land